BBQ guides icon.BBQ Guides

 A silver smoker box on the grates of a portable gas grill.

-Here’s how to use your new smoker box, including step-by-step instructions, plus tips for care and maintenance.
+Here’s how to use a smoker box, including how to season it before first use, step-by-step instructions to smoke foods, how to clean it when finished, and tips for ongoing care and maintenance.

 An empty smoker box with lid open, on a wooden cutting bo.